 California’s WARN Act was modeled after the federal WARN Act, which has similar requirements for covered plant closings and mass layoffs, but the state law, like many of California’s labor laws, provides broader protections for a wider range of laid-off employees.
 As such, any California employee whose rights were violated by being fired during a mass layoff or plant closure would likely benefit more by suing their employer under the state law, rather than the federal law.

 Our California Mass Layoff Lawyers Can Help

 You have the right to be given proper notice if your employer decides to relocate the business operation a significant distance away, conduct a mass layoff or close down the business.
 If your employer fails to provide 60 days’ advance notice before a mass layoff, plant closure or relocation, and you lose your job in connection with the event, you have the right to sue your employer for WARN Act damages.
 Do not wait to protect your employment rights.
-Contact our skilled California labor and employment attorney at Davtyan PLC today to discuss your legal options.
+Contact our skilled California labor and employment attorney at Davtyan Law Firm today to discuss your legal options.